lisp3r/bluetooth-thermal-printer/README.md

 -[ ] Be able to pring from laptop
   -[x] Reverse the transmission protocol
   -[ ] Reverse the image's processing mechanism
+- [ ] Printer autodefinifg
+    - [ ] How iPring automatically defines which device is a printer?
+    - [ ] Which information the printer advertizes?

 - [Bluetooth Termal Printer](#bluetooth-termal-printer)